MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Labs/LAB_AK_04_refactor_improve_code_github_copilot.md

 ---
+lab:
-title: Exercise - Refactor and improve code sections using GitHub Copilot tools
+    title: 'Lab: Refactor and improve code sections using GitHub Copilot tools'
-durationInMinutes: 15
+    type: 'Answer Key'
+    module: 'Module 2: Generate documentation using GitHub Copilot tools'
 ---

+# Lab: Refactor and improve code sections using GitHub Copilot tools
+# Student lab answer key

+## Instructions

+### Before you start

+#### Project overview

+You and your coworker have completed the initial development phase of the project and are now investigating ways to refactor and improve your codebase.

 Code refactoring is a process that restructures existing code without changing its external behavior.
 Refactoring is often used to improve a specific aspect of your code.
 GitHub Copilot can help you refactor your code by suggesting changes that improve the code's quality, reliability, performance, and security.

+#### Lab scenario

-In this exercise, you use GitHub Copilot to refactor the following code sections:
+In this lab, you use GitHub Copilot to refactor the following code sections:

 - You refactor the EnumHelper class to use dictionaries instead of reflection.
 Using dictionaries improves performance by reducing the overhead of reflection.
 Eliminating reflection also improves code readability, maintainability, and security.

 - You refactor the data access methods to use LINQ (Language Integrated Query) rather than foreach loops.
 Using LINQ provides a more concise and readable way to query collections, databases, and XML documents.
 Using LINQ can improve code readability, maintainability, and performance.

-## Use GitHub Copilot to refactor the EnumHelper class
+### Exercise 1: Use GitHub Copilot to refactor the EnumHelper class

 Reflection is a powerful feature that allows you to inspect and manipulate objects at runtime.
 However, reflection can be slow and there are potential security risks associated with reflection that should be considered.